mzimasimbongwe/Mzamomtsha-Website-Project/README.md

 ## Your project’s license
-Distributed under the Squad License.
-See LICENSE.txt for more information.
+Distributed under the © 2023 GitHub, and Visual Studio Code https://code.visualstudio.com/